 The Terrorism Risk Insurance Act of 2002 (as amended, the Act or TRIA)

-was enacted on November 26, 2002, following the attacks of September 11, 2001, to address disruptions in the market for terrorism risk insurance, to help ensure the continued availability and affordability of commercial property and casualty insurance for terrorism risk, and to allow for the private markets to stabilize and build insurance capacity to absorb any future losses for terrorism events.
+was enacted on November 26, 2002, following the attacks of September 11, 2001, to address disruptions in the Start Printed Page 62451market for terrorism risk insurance, to help ensure the continued availability and affordability of commercial property and casualty insurance for terrorism risk, and to allow for the private markets to stabilize and build insurance capacity to absorb any future losses for terrorism events.

 The Secretary of the Treasury (Secretary) administers the Program.
 The Federal Insurance Office (FIO) assists the Secretary in administering the Program.

 To assist insurers, policyholders, and other interested parties in complying with the applicable requirements of the Act, Treasury has issued regulations implementing the Program.
 In some instances, Treasury has also issued interim guidance to be relied upon by insurers until superseded by any regulations.

 Most recently, Treasury issued regulations implementing the changes to the Program required under the 2015 Reauthorization Act.

 The Act established an industry marketplace aggregate retention amount (IMARA) as a threshold figure to determine whether any Treasury payments under the Program are subject to mandatory recoupment.
 Under the Act, if total annual payments by participating insurers are below the IMARA, Treasury must recoup all amounts expended by it up to the IMARA threshold (mandatory recoupment).
 If total annual payments by participating insurers are above the IMARA, Treasury has the discretion to recoup all expended amounts above the IMARA threshold (discretionary recoupment).